 and the Registrar shall allocate to each memorandum so filed a reference number distinguishing it from all other memoranda filed under this section and seal each memorandum.

-(4) A provision of a particular memorandum filed under this section may be incorporated into a certificate of title, instrument, plan, diagram or other document affecting land under the operation of this Act (“the document”), with or without amendment, by notation to that effect on the document.
+(4) A provision of a particular memorandum filed under this section may be incorporated into a certificate of title, instrument, plan, diagram or other document affecting land under the operation of this Act (the document), with or without amendment, by notation to that effect on the document.

 (5) A provision of a memorandum noted as being incorporated into a document under subsection (4), or that provision as amended, as the case may be, shall be deemed to be set out in its entirety in the document.